 Choose the Whitley Law Firm for Your Workers’ Compensation Case

-Our team has all the qualifications you’re looking for and more.
-At the Whitley Law Firm, we have more than 80 years of experience helping injured people go after the compensation they deserve.
-We work on a contingency-fee basis, which means that we do not charge upfront legal fees.
-We only get paid if you win.
+Our team has all the qualifications you’re looking for in a good workers’ compensation lawyer and more.
+At the Whitley Law Firm, we have more than 50 years of experience helping injured people get the compensation they deserve.
+Our North Carolina workers’ comp lawyers work on a contingency-fee basis, so we only get paid if you win.

 You can contact us today at (919) 785-5000 for a free consultation.
 Our compassionate team members can provide in-depth legal advice for your situation at absolutely no cost or obligation to you.
 If we proceed with your case, we will fight wholeheartedly for your benefits and interests.